raosmaheswar/raosmaheswar/README.md

 ### Hi there 👋
-# I'm S Maheswar Rao — Aspiring Data Analyst | AWS re/Start Certified ☁️📊
+# I'm S Maheswar Rao — Aspiring Data Analyst

 Welcome to my GitHub!
 I’m passionate about transforming raw data into actionable insights and building end-to-end analytical solutions using both traditional and cloud tools.